DetachHead/typescript-nodejs-project/README.md

-# typescript-nodejs-project

-this is a template project. if you don't remove this message you are lazy
+this branch is a repro for a typescript issue